 An introduction to firearm examination and ballistics.
 Students learn the science behind firearm examinations, including gunshot residue analyses, erased number restoration, and classification of firearms-related deaths.
 Students complete an independent case-based project and present firearms-related evidence to their peers.
-Open only to students in a Forensic Science program.
 Prerequisite: 60% or higher in each of FRSC 2220H, FRSC 3100H, and one of PHYS 1001H, PHYS-FRSC 1020H, or PHYS-BIOL 1060H.
+Open only to students in Forensic Science (single- or joint-major), Forensic Biology, or Forensic Chemistry.